BEdo92/RssFeedReader/README.md

 - Entity Framework Core
 - MS SQL

+## Branches

+- **`main` (or `master`):**
+    - Contains the implementation of the required task: gathering articles from four RSS feed sources, saving them to the database, fetching them, and displaying them to users.
+- **`feature`:**
+    - Contains the implementation of the optional task: user registration/login functionality and statistics gathering.

 ## Detailed Documentation:

 - Users can register, or sign in if they already have an account.